File Organization in DBMS

 3. Hash File Organization in DBMS

-Hash File Organization in DBMS refers to the method of storing data based on a hashing function.
+Hash file organization in DBMS refers to the method of storing data based on a hashing function.
 The hashing function can take a value of a key field and convert it to an address that stores the record.
 This can be viewed as assigning a locker to each record using an assigned formula.

-Hash File Organization in DBMS
+Hash File Method

 Advantages